-The forehead and brows represent the upper one third of the face and with the aging process, the brows descend.
+The forehead lift and brows represent the upper one-third of the face and with the aging process, the brows descend.
 This causes a “hooding” over the upper eyelids and transverse wrinkling of the forehead.
 In the midline of the forehead over the root of the nose, between the eyebrows are the vertical glabellar frown lines.
 They appear as vertical lines resembling the number “eleven” or even a number “one hundred eleven.”
 The underlying corrugator muscles cause these lines to form as they contract over time.
 In the past, along incision extending from ear to ear over the top of the head; then peeling down the entire forehead, was necessary to elevate the brows.
 Wound healing, numbness, and hair loss were significant with this procedure.
 Today, I prefer the endoscopic method.
-Through three, one inch vertical incisions, in the hairline, an endoscope is passed.
+Through three, one-inch vertical incisions, in the hairline, an endoscope is passed.
 It is the same device gynecologist, orthopedist and general surgeons use and with the help of the endoscope; the forehead tissue is free and pieces of the corrugator muscles are removed.
-The forehead is elevated and attached into the new position with an endotyne device.
-The endotyne device is made from our absorbable suture material.
-Thus, the body heals in the new elevated position; and then the endotyne dissolves, disappears, and goes away.
+The forehead is elevated and attached to the new position with an endocrine device.
+The endocrine device is made from our absorbable suture material.
+Thus, the body heals in the new elevated position; and then the endocrine dissolves disappears, and goes away.
 This leaves an elevated brow without transverse wrinkles or glabellar frown lines.
-All performed through several small incisions, which quickly with minimal down time.
+All performed through several small incisions, which quickly with minimal downtime.

 The endoscopic browlift is a procedure that restores a more youthful, refreshed look to the area above the eyes.
 The procedure corrects drooping brows and improves the horizontal lines and furrows that can make a person appear angry, sad or tired.